jeromecoupe/webstoemp/_posts/2015-01-22-front-end-style-guides-jekyll.md

 {% endraw %}
 {% endhighlight %}

-I really enjoy using Jekyll for creating style guides.
+I really like the simplicity and flexibility of Jekyll to create style guides.
 What tool do you use ?